The Nikon FM2 - Nikon's Mechanical SLR Camera Masterpiece

-The Nikon FM2 is a fully mechanical 35mm film SLR produced by Nikon from 1982-2001.
+The Nikon FM2 is a fully mechanical 35mm SLR film camera manufactured in Japan by Nikon from 1982-2001.
 When released, it filled the middle of Nikon’s camera lineup, behind the F3.

-Currently, the FM2 is an excellent value for a high quality 35mm film SLR.
-The ridiculously fast shutter shutter and flash sync speed as well as replaceable focus screens are not something you’ll find on other affordable mechanical cameras.
+Currently, the FM2 is an excellent value for a high-quality 35mm film SLR.
+The ridiculously fast shutter and flash sync speed as well as replaceable focus screens and many accessories are not something you’ll find on other affordable mechanical cameras.

-Autofocus viewfinder screens don’t work well with manual focus lenses.
-The FM2 (and F3) stayed in production because there was enough demand from people that wanted to continue to use their manual focus lenses.
+Autofocus (AF) viewfinder screens don’t work well with manual focus lenses.
+The FM2 (and F3) stayed in production because there were people that wanted to continue to use their manual focus Nikkor lenses.

 Price & Where to Buy

-My catalogs and magazines only go back to 1985.
+My photography catalogs and magazines that advertise new prices for a mail-order customer only go back to 1985.
 I was able to find pricing information in a Competitive Camera Corp Catalogue No. 24, from 1985.

 |Body + 50mm f/1.8e||$284.95|